A Scientific Way to Compare Risk vs. Reward in Games of Chance

 If you are playing games of chance like sweepstakes and lotteries, it's smart to concentrate your efforts where you have the biggest potential reward for the smallest amount of risk.
 Here's how to calculate the ratio of risk to reward for various games of chance to ensure you get the best possible outcome.

+There are a few ways to determine the best sweepstakes and lotteries to enter.
+For example, you could use the odds of winning a giveaway or lottery to decide which games to spend your time entering.
 However, odds give you an incomplete answer because they don't take the size of the prize into consideration.

 While you might be more likely to win a $10 gift card than a million-dollar Dream Home or a billion-dollar Powerball jackpot, winning the second two prizes would change your life while the gift card would only be a nice bonus.